FFDA/SourCherry/README.md

 # SourCherry

 SourCherry is an Android app to open CherryTree’s (note taking program [1](https://github.com/giuspen/cherrytree),[2](https://www.giuspen.com/)) databases.
-Right now app can only read and do not have any writing capabilities.
+Right now app can only read databases and do not have any writing capabilities.

 ![gif with SourCherry UI](https://github.com/FFDA/ffda.github.storage/raw/main/images/SourCherry.gif)

 App is targeted for sdk 31 (Android 12) with min version of 24 (Android 7).

-This project is for for Android/Java/Git learning purposes.
+This project is for Android/Java/Git learning purposes and is not official CherryTree android app or are associated with CherryTree project or it's creator.

 ## Instalation / Download